-Table 1 below highlights the patterns of FWAs among Scottish SMEs from 2015 to 2022.
-For example, flexitime is consistently offered by 69% of SMEs offering flexible working hours, with a dip to 53% during the 2020 pandemic, recovering since then.
+The table below highlights the patterns of FWAs among Scottish SMEs from 2015 to 2022.
+For example, flexitime is consistently offered by 69% of SMEs offering flexible working hours, with a dip to 53% during the 2020 pandemic, recovering afterward.
 Job sharing declined from 25% in 2015 to 17% in 2022, averaging 20%, with a pandemic-related drop to 14%.
 Zero-hours contracts averaged 20%, increasing since 2018 but falling to 18% in 2020.
-Overall, although the pandemic led to a temporary decline in the variety of FWAs offered, almost all Scottish firms (99%) in our sample in 2020 adapted to the exceptional circumstances by adopting some form of flexible working arrangements, even if they offered fewer FWAs types at individual level.
+Overall, although the pandemic led to a temporary decline in the variety of FWAs offered, almost all Scottish firms (99%) in our sample in 2020 adapted to the exceptional circumstances by adopting some form of flexible working arrangements, even if they offered fewer types.